Tartar Group 32-gun ship

-With the ascension of Queen Anne to the throne of England these would be the first vessels associated to her reign.
+With the ascension of Queen Anne to the throne of England, these would be the first vessels associated to her reign.
 The vessels would be similar to the previous 1694 programme with one exception.
-The upper deck battery would be fully enclosed with a deck running from the foc'x'le to the quarterdeck.
+The upper deck battery would be fully enclosed with a deck running from the foc's'le to the quarterdeck.
 This would protect the gunners and battery during an action with the enemy.
 In 1702 one vessel was ordered from dockyard.
 In 1703 two more were ordered from dockyard.